cbauerman/cbauerman/README.md

 # Hello 👋
-My name is Caleb Bauermeister and I am a Full-Stack Developer working at [Automattic][1].
+My name is Caleb Bauermeister and I am a full-stack developer working at [Automattic][1].

 [1]:	https://automattic.com/work-with-us/